Ghostwriting to support muralist’s vision

 Between 2020 and 2023, I ghostwrote for Dozfy—working hand-in-hand with him to translate his grand visions into something tactile that could be written down on paper and submitted on his behalf.
 When my statements of interest and project proposal materials led to secured opportunities for Dozfy, I also wrote artist statements to accompany his installed works in situ.

-While writing for Dozfy, he was selected for inclusion in the City of Seattle’s Public Art Artist Roster.
-He was also chosen to install a mural at the Port of Seattle’s Fisherman’s Terminal in the Ballard neighborhood and by the University District Partnership to create a mural at the Jack Straw Cultural Center.
+He was also commissioned to install a mural at the Port of Seattle’s Fisherman’s Terminal in the Ballard neighborhood, as well as by the University District Partnership to create a mural at the Jack Straw Cultural Center.

 Artist statements I wrote to accompany Dozfy’s finished works were installed alongside his public paintings commissioned by the City of Seattle’s Office of Arts & Culture FLOW: Art Along the Ship Canal project and the Bellevue Arts Museum’s Injustice Murals: Beyond the Hellscape program.